8:32 AM

 DIRECTOR’S STATEMENT

-The film is built around four people who knew him, saw him, or spent decades with his story: his niece Jill Dutchess, who holds his actual camera on camera; USGS geologist Dr. Richard Waitt, who possesses Landsburg's journals; Robert Rogers, the self-described Red Zone Rambler who was across the river from Landsburg's camp the morning of the eruption; and Joe Bongiovanni, curator of the Mount St. Helens Museum.
-Landsburg's journals are read in voiceover over 16mm recreation footage that degrades as the film moves toward the eruption.
+The film is built around four people who knew Landsburg, saw him, or spent decades with his story, and around his journals—read in voiceover over 8mm recreation footage that degrades as the film moves toward the eruption.

 Marq Evans is an award-winning filmmaker based in Washington state.
 His film CAPTURING BIGFOOT premiered at SXSW in 2026.
 THE DIAMOND KING won Best of Fest at the Palm Springs International Film Festival in 2025.
 CLAYDREAM premiered at the Tribeca Film Festival in 2021 and was named one of the top 10 best documentaries of that year by A/V Club.
 His debut film, THE GLAMOUR & THE SQUALOR, premiered in 2016 and has been named one of the top 25 music documentaries of all time by American Songwriter.